 Back to that website example: perhaps the reason you keep putting off the redesign is because you feel it isn't an area for which you have strength.
 However, it's now reached 3+ years in age and its marketing effectiveness is minimal at best.
 This is a strong indicator that it should move up the priority list ASAP.

 Prioritization will help you think more clearly.
 You can finally decide what to move off of your plate and what isn’t as important as you might have thought.
 Freeing up your time then allows you to focus more on your biggest goals.

 Can You Recommend A Course or Book for Continuing Education?

 The best business coaching programs are focused on continuing education.
 All along the way, you should be learning more about business and implementing what you’ve learned.

 This question also has the added benefit of acting like a filter for your business that will sift out *ahem* lackluster business coaches.
 Bad business coaches may selfishly view giving you the tools to enhance your own skills as a threat to their own business.
 Any business coach worth their weight should be there to improve you as the business owner as well as the business itself.
 If your coach ever wavers on this question, then it's time to find a replacement!

 While talking with your coach regularly is a form of continuing education in itself, you can also invest in courses, webinars and books.
+In fact, we wrote up quick-start book list for business owners if you're unsure where to begin.
 A quick, easy recommendation that always applies is to join your industry organization and partake in their provided resources.